SIM cards for GNSS receivers

 Triple Coverage

 CHCNav and iGage receivers use the Quectel EG25-G modem (as do most other receivers from GNSS equipment manufacturers.)
 These modems are approved by Verizon for use on the Verizon network, however the white list at Verizon appears to be incomplete.
 This is why you can not provision our devices on Verizon using the IMEI numbers.
-If these devices attempt to connect to the Verizon network, they typically cannot consume data.
+If these devices attempt to connect to the Verizon network, they typically cannot consume data or there is a significant delay in connectivity.

 If you select the triple coverage plan option (ATT + Verizon + T-Mobile), simbase claims that non-white listed devices will automatically switch from Verizon to T-Mobile or ATT.
 Our current experience is this does not actually happen and the coverage is hung on Verizon with no data.